danilo-montes-code/Genshin-Data/README.md

 * (2 points) Flexbox
     * I am aiming to use flexbox to style my pages
     * Flexbox is more flexible than native css stylings
+* (3 points) MongoDB + Heroku Deployment
+    * I am using these to make my web app available outside of the class

-8 points total out of 8 required points
+11 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)